 However, we would lie if we said that we got our setup right from the start.
 Sometimes the smallest changes make a big difference, both on the team culture and overall productivity.

 Here are our top 10 tips on ensuring your remote working setup gets the best results for your intellectual property firm — and your clients.

 No more emails for internal communication

 This made the biggest difference at the cost of the smallest change.
-Emails are for clients, foreign agents, Intellectual Property Offices (IPOs) and the most critical information.
+Emails are for clients, foreign agents, Intellectual Property Offices (IPOs), and the most critical information.
 Email overload is the biggest productivity killer.
 As soon as you realise it and start acting on it, your performance changes dramatically.
-You can use platforms such as Microsoft teams, Slack, Asana and many others.
-We tried may alternatives but opted for Slack for two reasons: firstly I took up advice of @Andrew Rogoff from Resource Guru who said that Slack can completely transform a business (you were so right!) and secondly, we already had clients requesting to share channels with us.
+You can use platforms such as Microsoft Teams, Slack, Asana, or many others.
+We tried many alternatives but opted for Slack for two reasons: firstly I took up advice of @Andrew Rogoff from Resource Guru who said that Slack can completely transform a business (you were so right!) and secondly, we already had clients requesting to share channels with us.

 Be disciplined and tidy to keep data secure

 This comes back to the habit of keeping files in their designated areas.
 Use a cloud provider or create your own cloud that allows you to set different access levels but also has the flexibility of allowing for external access.
 Set a data security policy and communicate to the team as a critical to follow, but also make sure that the technical measures you have set up make it impossible to step out of that framework you have set.